liferay/liferay-docs/developer/frameworks/articles/product-navigation/01-customizing-the-product-menu/01-customizing-the-product-menu-intro.markdown

 # Customizing the Product Menu [](id=customizing-the-product-menu)

-By default, Liferay's Product Menu consists of three main sections: Control Panel, User Menu, and Site Administration.
+By default, Liferay's Product Menu consists of two main sections: Control Panel and Site Administration.
 These sections are called panel categories.
-For instance, the Control Panel is a single panel category, and when clicking on it, you see four child panel categories: *Users*, *Sites*, *Apps*, and *Configuration*.
+Click on a category to view child categories: Control Panel, for instance, contains *Users*, *Sites*, *Apps*, and *Configuration*.
 Clicking a child panel category shows panel apps.

 +$$$